Joejoe9204/JrCodingChallengeMS3/README.md

 An assumption I made while working on this challenge was definitely how simple I thought it would have been.
 I assumed the CSVReader would be easy, but there were a few curveballs in the data that I didn't take into account at first.
-Also setting up and creating an SQLite database was a little more difficult then when I had previously done it before.
+Also setting up and creating an SQLite database was a little more difficult then what I thought it would have been.